vinsol-spree-contrib/spree_admin_roles_and_access/README.md

   4. can-update-spree/product-price - can update only price of products.
   5. can-manage-all - can perform every action on all models.

+Permission Sets :-

+Once permissions are created you can organize groups of them into permission sets, These permission sets can then be assigned to the user's role which requires them.

 Points to remember

   1. If the controller doesn't have any model associated with it, then we will provide the full controller path like :-